Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

    Amount to shift mirrored UVs on the U/V axis.

-   It's useful for baking (as overlapping UVs can cause artifacts to appear in the baked map), so the UVs can be moved outside the image and not used to baking, but still used for display.
+   It's useful for baking (as overlapping UVs can cause artifacts to appear in the baked map), so the UVs can be moved outside the image and not used for baking, but still be used for display.

 Further Options